Easter Island's Moai: The Statues That Walked

 Easter Island — Rapa Nui in the Polynesian language of its people — sits in the southeastern Pacific Ocean, 2,300 miles west of the Chilean coast and about 1,300 miles from the nearest inhabited island.
 It is one of the most remote permanently inhabited places on Earth.
 Its 64 square miles hold three extinct volcanoes, dramatic coastal cliffs, and nearly 1,000 megalithic stone statues.

 The Rapa Nui people are Polynesian — their ancestors made their way to the island around 1200 AD, in one of the most extraordinary feats of open-ocean navigation in human history.
 They brought with them the agricultural knowledge, social structures, and cultural practices of their Polynesian origin.
-What they built on Easter Island was theirs.
+And then, on a speck of land more isolated than almost anywhere humans have ever lived, they did something no one had told them to do.

 The moai were carved primarily between 1200 and 1700 AD from the soft volcanic tuff of Rano Raraku.
 They were transported to stone platforms called ahu distributed around the island's coastline, most facing inland toward the villages they were meant to watch over.
 Only one group — at Ahu Akivi — faces the ocean.